deekayen/eagleboards/_prepare/20-eagle-bor-expectations.md

 last_modified_at: 2020-04-12T18:24:10-05:00
 ---

-After talking to many Eagle Scouts and many scouts who were about to become an Eagle Scout, they were all asking the same question I was asking as I  went to my Eagle Scout Board of Review, **_what will it be like?_** What I am about to say comes from my personal experience along with talking to many Eagle Scouts from many different troops.

 For most, the Eagle Scout board of review is not like any other previous board of review.
 In our district, you probably do not even know the members of your Eagle board.
 They are adults from different troops or may even be important members of the community who are not actively involved in scouting other than sitting on the Eagle Board.
 Nonetheless, the Eagle Scout board of review is generally relatively relaxed.
 There is no reason to prove yourself to the board members.
 While they have not seen you advance through the ranks, they trust that your scout skills are generally up to speed.
 The biggest question that the board will want answered is, Do you understand what it is to be an Eagle Scout and will you be able to handle the responsibility that comes along with being one?

 There are two things you must make sure you do before you go to the Board of Review.
 These things are expected of you no matter who is conducting the board of review.